ctphoenix/Python-Course-Material/chapter1.md

 def distance(x, y):
     """
-        Given x and y, find their distance.\n
+        Given x and y, find their distance.
         This is given by sqrt(sum((x-y)**2)).
     """
     if len(x) != len(y):